 If you decide to get funding for your business through a loan or line of credit, there are several things to consider.

-First, if you don’t have time to wait a few months for the cash, business loans and lines of credit are not the right choice for you.
-TCI Business Capital’s quick approvals and fast setups can get you funded quickly.
+First, if you don’t have time to wait a few weeks or months for the cash, business loans and lines of credit are not the right choice for you.
+Scale Funding’s fast account setup process can get you funded quickly.

 If you’re growing rapidly the cash the bank provides may be limited.
 With our invoice factoring programs, we’re able to grow with you.
 The more contracts you take on, the more cash we’ll provide.

-Since 1994, TCI Business Capital has helped a variety of industries with their cash flow.
+Since 1994, Scale Funding has helped a variety of industries with their cash flow.
 We’re proud to call ourselves experts in:

 “Land of the rose and sunshine, land of the summer breeze; laden with health and vigor, fresh from the winter seas.”
 These lines from the state song encapsulate Oregon’s appeal.
 Those lines don’t just describe the natural settings of Oregon but also its people—laid-back, easy breezy, but vigorous when they need to be.
 Its state birthday is February 14.
 That fact might be one of the reasons why it is so easy to fall for Oregon.